ietf-rats/charter/ietf-rats-charter.md

   * A definition of the Assertions independent of the means of Conveyance (e.g., independent of the transfer protocol)
   * A definition of Assertions independent of how Evidence is constructed.
 That is, it should be possible to use a variety of Evidence of an Assertion without affecting Assertion semantics

-4. Creating generally applicable Assertions, Evidence and Conveyance mechanisms: inter-operable and neutral with respect to the type of attestation mechanisms embedded in a Device. (e.g., minimally tied to trusted keystore, TPM, Trusted Execution Environments, JavaCard, etc.)
+4. Creating generally applicable Assertions, Evidence and Conveyance mechanisms: inter-operable and neutral with respect to the type of attestation mechanisms embedded in a Device along with the comminications protocols supported by the device and
+Relying Party. (e.g., minimally tied to trusted keystore, TPM, Trusted Execution Environments, JavaCard, etc.)

-5. Privacy and GDPR compliance with respect to Assertions: definition of ‘privacy by design’ principles for Assertions
+5. Privacy and regulatory compliance with respect to Assertions: definition of ‘privacy by design’ principles for Assertions

 # Deliverables